Here is the article that explains All you need to know about Primer.

 - Mattifying primer: Mattifying primer provides a good base for the foundation and concealer.
 It is generally, silicone-based gel texture, which absorbs the oil secreted from the skin.
 This primer can clog pores.
 Thus acne-prone sensitive skin should avoid this.
 Still very suitable for oily skin people, to increase the longevity of the makeup.

 - Tinted Primer: Tinted primer is suitable for people with dry skin. this primer seals the hydration in the skin and prevents the makeup from becoming patchy after application.
-It gives a dewy finish for the skin and works great for uneven skin tone.
+It gives a dewy finish to the skin and works great for uneven skin tone.

 - Silicone-Free Primer: Silicone-free primer is crafted for people with combination and dry skin.
 This primer usually comes in a cream base and may feel heavy on the skin.
 Silicone-free primers provide intense hydration for the skin.
 This helps to achieve a flawless base for makeup.
 But most avoid for acne-prone skin.